ShaktiSampadSwain/My_Obsidian_CSS_Snippets/README.md

    differently, you would create a separate `@keyframes` and apply it to `div.day.svelte-q3wqg9:hover .dot-container svg.hollow.task.svelte-1widvzq`. */

-⚙️ Customization📁 Enhanced Folder & File Styling CustomizationFolder Colors: Modify the rgb() values for --folder-color, --folder-color-light, and --folder-color-dark in each nth-child block to change the color palette of your folders.Animation Speed (Animated Gradient): Adjust the 7s value in animation: rainbow-gradient-shift 7s ease-in-out infinite; to make the gradient animation faster or slower.Hover Effect Intensity:Change transform: translateY(-3px); to a different pixel value for more or less lift.Adjust box-shadow values (0 6px 15px rgba(0, 0, 0, 0.1)) for a softer or stronger shadow.Modify filter: brightness(1); on hover to make the folder brighter or darker.Subfolder Gray Shade: Change the rgba(0, 0, 0, 0.8) value in the .nav-files-container .nav-folder-children .nav-folder-title .nav-folder-title-content rule to make subfolder text lighter or darker.File Highlight: Adjust rgba(0, 0, 0, 0.1) in .nav-files-container .nav-file:hover .nav-file-title-content for a more or less opaque file highlight.📅 Interactive Calendar Animations CustomizationDate Lift Effect (div.day.svelte-q3wqg9:hover):transform: translateY(-5px) scale(1.02);:translateY(-5px): Controls how high the date lifts.
-Increase/decrease the px value.scale(1.02): Controls how much the date slightly enlarges.
-Increase/decrease the value (e.g., 1.05 for a bigger effect).box-shadow: 0 8px 16px rgba(0, 0, 0, 0.3);:0 8px 16px: Adjust horizontal offset, vertical offset, and blur radius of the shadow.rgba(0, 0, 0, 0.3): Change the color (first three numbers for RGB) and opacity (last number, 0 to 1) of the shadow.transition duration: Adjust 0.2s for transform and box-shadow to make the lift faster or slower.Dot Pulse Animation (@keyframes dot-pulse and animation properties):@keyframes dot-pulse:transform: scale(1.6); (at 50%): Controls how large the dot gets during its pulse.opacity: 0.8; (at 0% and 100%): Controls the base transparency of the dots when not at their peak.animation: dot-pulse 1s infinite ease-in-out;:1s: The duration of one complete pulse cycle for a single dot.
-Make it shorter for a faster pulse, longer for a slower one.ease-in-out: You can experiment with other timing functions like linear, ease, ease-in, ease-out for different feels.animation-delay (:nth-child rules):0.10s: This value determines the delay between each dot's pulse.
-A smaller value (e.g., 0.05s) will make the wave faster and tighter; a larger value will make it slower and more spread out.The provided snippet now includes rules for up to 10 dots.
+⚙️ Customization
+📁 Enhanced Folder & File Styling Customization
+Folder Colors: Modify the rgb() values for --folder-color, --folder-color-light, and --folder-color-dark in each nth-child block to change the color palette of your folders.

+Animation Speed (Animated Gradient): Adjust the 7s value in animation: rainbow-gradient-shift 7s ease-in-out infinite; to make the gradient animation faster or slower.

+Hover Effect Intensity:

+Change transform: translateY(-3px); to a different pixel value for more or less lift.

+Adjust box-shadow values (0 6px 15px rgba(0, 0, 0, 0.1)) for a softer or stronger shadow.

+Modify filter: brightness(1); on hover to make the folder brighter or darker.

+Subfolder Gray Shade: Change the rgba(0, 0, 0, 0.8) value in the .nav-files-container .nav-folder-children .nav-folder-title .nav-folder-title-content rule to make subfolder text lighter or darker.

+File Highlight: Adjust rgba(0, 0, 0, 0.1) in .nav-files-container .nav-file:hover .nav-file-title-content for a more or less opaque file highlight.

+📅 Interactive Calendar Animations Customization
+Date Lift Effect (div.day.svelte-q3wqg9:hover):

+transform: translateY(-5px) scale(1.02);:

+translateY(-5px): Controls how high the date lifts.
+Increase/decrease the px value.

+scale(1.02): Controls how much the date slightly enlarges.
+Increase/decrease the value (e.g., 1.05 for a bigger effect).

+box-shadow: 0 8px 16px rgba(0, 0, 0, 0.3);:

+0 8px 16px: Adjust horizontal offset, vertical offset, and blur radius of the shadow.

+rgba(0, 0, 0, 0.3): Change the color (first three numbers for RGB) and opacity (last number, 0 to 1) of the shadow.

+transition duration: Adjust 0.2s for transform and box-shadow to make the lift faster or slower.

+Dot Pulse Animation (@keyframes dot-pulse and animation properties):

+@keyframes dot-pulse:

+transform: scale(1.6); (at 50%): Controls how large the dot gets during its pulse.

+opacity: 0.8; (at 0% and 100%): Controls the base transparency of the dots when not at their peak.

+animation: dot-pulse 1s infinite ease-in-out;:

+1s: The duration of one complete pulse cycle for a single dot.
+Make it shorter for a faster pulse, longer for a slower one.

+ease-in-out: You can experiment with other timing functions like linear, ease, ease-in, ease-out for different feels.

+animation-delay (:nth-child rules):

+0.10s: This value determines the delay between each dot's pulse.
+A smaller value (e.g., 0.05s) will make the wave faster and tighter; a larger value will make it slower and more spread out.

+The provided snippet now includes rules for up to 10 dots.
 If you consistently have more than 10 dots, you would need to add more :nth-child rules.
 For a truly dynamic number of dots beyond a reasonable CSS limit, a small JavaScript snippet would be required, but this goes beyond a pure CSS solution.